 Something’s gotta give

 The current acceleration of college costs and student loan balances is not sustainable for the United States economy.
-High college costs mean Americans are falling behind other countries in terms of education, and crippling loan balances harm disposable income that helps the economy grow and thrive.
-There is no quick fix, but something has to change for the benefit of all Americans, or we will all suffer when the economy once again comes to a grinding halt.
+High college costs mean Americans are falling behind other countries in terms of education.
+Crippling loan balances harm disposable income that helps the economy grow and thrive.
+There is no quick fix, but something has to change for the benefit of all Americans.
+If nothing changes we’ll all suffer when the economy once again comes to a grinding halt.

 If you own a business, keep this in mind when recruiting, hiring, and setting employee pay.
 You have an opportunity to make a difference not just in the lives on your employees, but working with other business we can make the entire United States economy stronger and more resilient, helping millions of people in the process.